Rhode Island Eviction Process

 Year-to-Year 90 Days

-In Rhode Island, if a tenant commits a violation of the terms of their lease or legal responsibilities as a tenant, the landlord can serve them a 20-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 20 calendar days to fix the issue or move out.
+In Rhode Island, if a tenant commits a violation of the terms of their lease or legal responsibilities as a tenant, the landlord can serve them a 20-Day Notice To Cure or Vacate.
+This eviction notice gives the tenant 20 days to fix the issue or move out.

 In Rhode Island, a landlord can evict a tenant for committing illegal activity.
 No prior notice is necessary, and the landlord may immediately proceed with filing an eviction lawsuit with the appropriate court.
 The landlord does not need to give the tenant an option to fix the issue and the tenant must move out.